kedro-org/kedro-viz/STYLE_GUIDE.md

 ## Semantic HTML

-Ensure that page content is marked up with [semantic HTML elements](https://html.com/semantic-markup/) in order to ensure that it is as usable and accessible as possible.
+Ensure that page content is marked up with [semantic HTML elements](https://html.com/semantic-markup/) to keep it as usable and accessible as possible.

 Avoid:
 ```jsx